huggingface/blog/1_58_llm_extreme_quantization.md

 With this code, everything is managed seamlessly behind the scenes, so there's no need to worry about additional complexities.

+For a quick test of the model, check out this [notebook](https://colab.research.google.com/drive/1ovmQUOtnYIdvcBkwEE4MzVL1HKfFHdNT?usp=sharing)

 ## Pretraining Results in 1.58b

 We tried to reproduce the results of the BitNet paper; we started with a small dataset, [tinystories](https://huggingface.co/datasets/roneneldan/TinyStories), and a Llama3 8B model architecture (all the experiments on Llama3 8B are conducted using [meta-llama/Meta-Llama-3-8B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct)).
 It seemed that adding a normalization function like in the paper improves the performance.
 For example, after 2000 steps of training, we had a perplexity on the validation part of the dataset equal to 6.3 without normalization, and 5.9 with normalization, but in both cases, the training was stable.